Search for supersymmetry in final states with two oppositely charged same-flavor leptons and missing transverse momentum in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event selection

 \subsubsection{Edge search sample}

 The edge sample is constructed with events with at least two jets, $\ptmiss>150$ or 200\GeV, and ${\mttwol>80\GeV}$ to reject DY and \ttbar events.
 Two approaches are used to search for a kinematic edge in the \mll spectrum.
 The first one is based on a fit to the \mll distribution in events with $\ptmiss>200\GeV$ as described in Section~\ref{sec:kinfit}.
 In the second approach, we count the number of events with $\ptmiss>150\GeV$ distributed across 28 disjoint regions as described below.
 A looser selection on \ptmiss is applied, since with this categorization we can define regions with improved signal purity.
 First, we define seven bins in \mll, excluding the region $86<\mll<96\GeV$, to be able to probe different positions of a possible kinematic edge.
 For each \mll bin, events are further categorized according to the \PQb-tagged jet multiplicity, counting \PQb-tagged jets with $\pt>25\GeV$.
 Events are also categorized as \ttbar-like or non-\ttbar-like based on a likelihood discriminant that exploits different kinematic properties of \ttbar events relative to a range of possible BSM contributions.
-We use four observables, \ptmiss, $\pt^{\Pell\Pell}$, the $\Delta\phi$ between the two leptons \absdphi, and \mlb as inputs to a Bayesian discriminator in the form of probability density functions.
+We construct this discriminant as a product of probability density functions in the observables \ptmiss, $\pt^{\Pell\Pell}$, the $\Delta\phi$ between the two leptons \absdphi, and \mlb.

 The \mlb variable is defined as the sum of the invariant masses of two lepton-jet pairs.
 Priority is given to pairs consisting of a lepton and a \PQb-tagged jet.
 However, if there are no \PQb-tagged jets in the event, we use jets without \PQb tags.
 The first lepton-jet pair is selected as the one with the minimum invariant mass.
 The second pair is obtained by repeating the same procedure, after the exclusion of the already selected lepton and jet.